(888) 552-6760 SCHEDULE AN APPOINTMENT

 How is pancreatic cancer staged?

 Instead, pancreatic cancer tumors are more often classified into one of four categories based on where they have spread and whether they’re able to be removed during surgery.
-The categories are as follows:

 Resectable (localized)

-This type of cancer hasn’t spread outside the pancreas or has only gone just past it.
+Resectable pancreatic cancer hasn’t spread outside the pancreas or has only gone just past it.
 Resectable cancer can be removed by surgery.

 Borderline resectable